 Describe how adverse impacts from the project, both direct and indirect, to aquatic resources will be avoided and minimized to the maximum extent practicable.
 This should include consideration of project location, surrounding land uses, design, construction practices, monitoring efforts and/or other relevant factors.
 If other sites were considered and rejected based on aquatic resource impacts, mention that information in this section.
-If a Clean Water Act section 404(b)(1) Alternatives Analysis was prepared for the project, cite that document here.
-Further information is available online at: http://www.epa.gov/owow/wetlands/regs/mitigate.html.
+If a Clean Water Act section 404(b)(1) Alternatives Analysis8 was prepared for the project, cite that document here.
+Additional information on this topic can be found on Ecology's Avoidance and Minimization9 webpage.